mongodb/mongo-php-driver/CONTRIBUTING.md

 ## Releasing

-The follow steps outline the release process for a maintenance branch (e.g. releasing the `vX.Y` branch as X.Y.Z).
+The following steps outline the release process for both new minor versions (e.g. releasing the `master` branch as X.Y.0) and patch versions (e.g. releasing the `vX.Y` branch as X.Y.Z).

+The command examples below assume that the canonical "mongodb" repository has the remote name "mongodb".
+You may need to adjust these commands if you've given the remote another name (e.g. "upstream").
+The "origin" remote name was not used as it likely refers to your personal fork.

+It helps to keep your own fork in sync with the "mongodb" repository (i.e. any branches and tags on the main repository should also exist in your fork).
+This is left as an exercise to the reader.

 ### Transition JIRA issues and version